pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

 - a database (we will use MySQL/MariaDB)
 - a Wordpress installation

-We could create a single playbook to manage all these steps, but we want our automation to be as generic as possible and reusable (if we have other projects requiring a web or database server).
+We could create a single playbook to manage all these steps, but we want our automation to be as generic and reusable as possible (if we have other projects requiring a web or database server).

 So we will create 3 roles :

 - *apache*, which will deploy a basic Apache2 + PHP7.2 instance
-- *mysql-server*, which will a fresh installation and secure it a little bit
+- *mysql-server*, which will deploy a fresh installation and secure it a little bit
 - *wordpress*, which will deploy an instance of this CMS across our web and db machines

 Deploying Apache